Calcium and Vitamin D Supplements

 But such a product does exist.
 And we call it AlgaeCal Plus.

 The algae naturally contains 13 different trace minerals essential to bone health.
-Our formulation is rounded out with 1,600 IU of added vitamin D3 and can be partnered with Strontium Boost to create the Bone Builder pack.
+Our formulation is rounded out with 1,600 IU of added vitamin D3 and can be partnered with Strontium Boost to create the Bone Builder Pack.

 In a study published in the International Journal of Medical Sciences, the effects of three different AlgaeCal formulations on three groups of postmenopausal women were considered.
 After one year, each group increased bone density.
 The smallest average increase among the three groups was 1.3% — a significant figure considering most calcium supplements at best only slow bone loss.

 But what about beyond one year?
-Could AlgaeCal Plus and its ally Strontium Boost show proven bone density increases over several years?
+Could AlgaeCal Plus and its ally Strontium Boost show bone density increases over several years?

 Researchers asked this question and set out to find the answer.
 After seven years following 172 women in their 60s, they published their findings in the Journal of the American College of Nutrition.

 In fact, the Bone Builder Pack will not only increase bone density but can show gains in half the time of AlgaeCal Plus alone.
-It also increased bone growth 3x compared to AlgaeCal Plus alone in another study published in the Nutrition Journal.
+It also increased bone building 3x compared to AlgaeCal Plus alone in another study published in the Nutrition Journal.
 That’s the power of trace minerals combining with calcium.

 Ultimately, the best calcium and vitamin D supplement is one that includes a lot more than just calcium and vitamin D. Since your bones hold more than 73 different nutrients, it takes more than two to keep them healthy.